 How to Make Blackberry Jam

 Add in apple peels and cores for natural pectin.
 This was my first time using apple peels for pectin, and FYI, the waste of three apples (as pictured here) made my jam a little bit too thick.
 Still delicious and usable, but for this batch (about 1.5 pounds of blackberry puree, and about the maximum a standard 4 quart saucepan can handle), the peels and cores of two apples ended up being perfect.
+I loved using the apple scraps for pectin, though!
+It was delicious, worked marvelously, and made this a very traditional, old-fashioned recipe.

 Mix together and bring to a boil over high heat, stirring constantly.